yportne8/MusicArtist/README.md

 # MusicArtist
-Gathers essential data-points for your favorite music artists from various public sources.
+Gathers essential data-points for your favorite music artists from various sources.

 ## Installation via PyPi:
 ```